NoelDeMartin/soukai-solid/README.md

 }
 ```

-As we've seen in the Getting Started example, those properties are optional.
+As we've seen in the first example, those properties are optional.
 Here's their default values:

 - `rdfContexts` has the following prefixes included out of the box.
 If you define your own, these will be merged and not overridden: